jenjwong/vanilla-js-auto-refresh-boilerplate/README.md

 npm install -g live-server
 ```

-Clone down this repo and in the root directory run:
+Clone this repo and in the root directory run:

 ```
 live-server